The Girl Who Cried Pearls

-The Girl Who Cried Pearls (La jeune fille qui pleurait des perles) is a 2025 Canadian animated short film, directed by Chris Lavis and Maciek Szczerbowski and released in 2025.
-Made through stop-motion animation, the film centres on a young boy who meets and falls in love with a girl who weeps pearls from her eyes when she is sad.
+The Girl Who Cried Pearls (La jeune fille qui pleurait des perles) is a 2025 Canadian animated short film, directed by Chris Lavis and Maciek Szczerbowski.
+Made through stop-motion animation, the film centers on a young boy who meets and falls in love with a girl who secretly weeps pearls at night.

 The initial inspiration for the film came during the production of the duo's 2007 short film Madame Tutli-Putli, when a prop necklace unexpectedly fell apart, scattering pearls across the set, as they were filming the climactic scene.

+At the 98th Academy Awards, it won for Best Animated Short Film.